sebastiancaballero/ecs-fargate-microservices-app/README.md

 ## 🧠 Case Study

 ### Problem
-Many applications are deployed on fixed infrastructure, making them difficult to scale and maintain during traffic spikes.
+A company needed a way to deploy applications quickly and reliably without relying on manual server setup or fixed infrastructure that struggles to scale during traffic spikes.

 ### Solution
-I built a containerized microservices application using Docker and deployed it on AWS using ECS Fargate.
-Infrastructure is provisioned with Terraform and deployments are automated using Jenkins.
+I designed and deployed a fully automated, containerized microservices system using:

+- Docker for consistent application packaging
+- ECS Fargate to eliminate server management
+- Terraform to automate infrastructure provisioning
+- Jenkins to automate CI/CD deployments

+This system allows code changes to automatically trigger builds and deployments while the application scales based on demand.

 ### Results
-- Successfully deployed a scalable microservices architecture
+- Fully automated deployment pipeline from code commit → production
-- ECS service scaled under load
+- ECS service scaled from 1 → 2 tasks under load
-- CI/CD pipeline automated deployments from code to production
+- No manual infrastructure management required
-- Infrastructure is fully reproducible using Terraform
+- Infrastructure reproducible using Terraform
 ---

 ## ⚙️ Key Design Decisions